leojuvonen/r-government-debt-analysis/README.md

 ## Data Source

 The data used in the project was gathered from Eurostat and consists of debt per gdp, private consumption and gdp data.
+The dataset consists of 28 European countries.
+The data is quarterly and falls within the timeframe 2000-2024, making the number of observations 98 per country before possible differentation.
 The data is located in the data folder as debt_data.xlsx.

 ## Tools